Hunting Knives

 For field dressing big game I prefer a sheath knife with a strong, rather narrow, 3.5" to 4" blade with a gentle curve toward the tip.
 Regardless of how impressive they may look, knives with long, wide blades (Bowie knives, for instance) are clumsy tools for field dressing game.

 The handle material is less important than the steel.
 Whatever feels good is fine.
-Micarta, horn, leather, stag, bone, ivory, wood, aluminum, and various plastics have all been used successfully.
-Personally, I like the feel of a wood handle as well as anything.
+Micarta, horn, leather, stag, bone, ivory, wood, aluminum and various plastics have all been used successfully.
+Personally, I like the feel of a wood or stag handle as well as anything.
 Whatever the handle material, its shape should be comfortable in your hand.
 I like a small finger guard; a big one gets in the way.

-My favorite hunting knife for field dressing big game is an Olsen, a make that is no longer available, that I've had for some 35 years.
-It has a 4" flat-ground blade of very high quality carbon steel.
-It holds an edge well, and because of its design it is relatively easy to sharpen.
-My Olsen's blade is made from 1/8" steel stock, strong enough to be driven through a pelvic bone with a rock if necessary.
+My favorite hunting knife for field dressing big game is an Olsen, a make that is no longer available, that I've had for over 40 years.
+It has a 4", slightly hollow-ground blade of mirror polished, high quality carbon steel.
+It holds an edge well and, because of its shape, it is relatively easy to sharpen.
+My Olsen's blade is made from approximately 0.20" thick steel stock with a full length tang that tapers continuously from the butt to the tip of the blade.

 Buck Woodsman